The Music Man: Setting and popular culture references

 The Music Man is set in the fictional town of River City, Iowa, in 1912.
 The town is based in large part on Willson's birthplace, Mason City, Iowa, and many of the musical's characters are based on people that Willson observed in the town.
 The "river" in River City is probably the Mississippi River near Davenport, Iowa: the Rock Island conductor's announcing "River City, Iowa!
 Cigarettes illegal in this state" implies crossing the Mississippi from Rock Island, Illinois, into Iowa.

 The musical includes numerous references to popular culture of the time.
 For example, in making his pitch, Harold Hill lists popular musicians and composers: Gilmore, Pat Conway, Giuseppe Creatore, W.C.
 Handy and John Philip Sousa.
 Some of the cultural references are anachronistic: "Trouble" contains references to both Captain Billy's Whiz Bang, a monthly humor magazine that did not begin publication until October 1919, and the nonalcoholic "near-beer" Bevo, which was first brewed in 1916.
 In addition, Rafael Méndez (referred to by Hill as "O'Mendez," a great "Irish" trumpeter) was six years old in 1912.
+A book by Cary Ginell, Watch Your Frazolagy!
+(2023) examines references in the musical.